scummvm/scummvm/doc/docportal/consoles/sega_dreamcast.rst

     Button,Action,Notes
     Joystick,Moves pointer,
-    Directional pad,Moves pointer slowly,Also controls the on-screen keyboard A,Left Click,
+    Directional pad,Moves pointer slowly,Also controls the on-screen keyboard Ⓐ,Left Click,
-    B,Right Click,
+    Ⓑ,Right Click,
-    Y,Spacebar,Pause
+    Ⓨ,Spacebar,Pause
     Start,F5,Load and save
     Trigger L,Toggles the on-screen keyboard on/off,
-    X,5,For boxing in Indiana Jones and the Last Crusade Directional pad + X,"1, 2, 3, 4, 6, 7, 8, 9",For boxing in Indiana Jones and the Last Crusade
+    Ⓧ,5,For boxing in Indiana Jones and the Last Crusade Ⓧ + Directional pad,"1, 2, 3, 4, 6, 7, 8, 9",For boxing in Indiana Jones and the Last Crusade

 Paths
 =======